Currently reading: The best cheap electric cars you would actually want to own

 The electric Fiat 500 has very little in common with its ancestor, the 1950s icon that brought motoring to the Italian masses.
 Given its size, it’s not even that cheap.

-It looks fantastic and drives pretty well, too.
-While the ride is bouncy, the 500e is perfectly capable of motorway driving, and it’s a lot of fun zipping through narrow country lanes that would make you slow down in a bigger car.
-B
+It looks fantastic and drives pretty well, though.
+While the ride is bouncy, the 500e is perfectly capable of motorway driving and it’s a lot of fun zipping through narrow country lanes that would cause you to slow down in a bigger car.

-Being small and relatively light, it’s efficient too, which keeps running costs low.
+Being small and relatively light, it’s efficient, which keeps running costs low.
 We also like its user-friendly multimedia system and good selection of physical controls.

 Finance this car with Drivenfi